The Python for Loop

 Example 4: Counting Downwards

-To count backward, you need a negative step.
+To count backwards, you need a negative step:

 Output: